 Palestinian gunman critically wounds Israeli in new violence

-A Palestinian gunman opened fire on Monday in the West Bank, critically wounding an Israeli man as a new wave of fighting showed no signs of slowing.
+A Palestinian gunman on Monday opened fire on a pair of vehicles in the occupied West Bank, critically wounding an Israeli motorist as a fresh wave of fighting showed no signs of slowing.

-The Israeli rescue service Mada said Monday's shooting took place at a junction near the Palestinian town of Jericho.
-They said a 25-year-old man was in critical condition and undergoing CPR as he was rushed to a hospital.
+The Israeli army said Monday's attacker opened fire at an Israeli car near the Palestinian city of Jericho.
+He continued driving and fired at a second car, hitting a motorist.
+Israeli medics said the man was in critical condition.

-Police said they were searching for the suspect, who escaped in a car.
+The army said it set up road blocks and was searching for the assailant, who escaped in a car.

-The responses to the rampage laid bare some rifts in Israel's new right-wing government.
-Prime Minister Benjamin Netanyahu appealing for calm while a member of his ruling coalition praised the rampage as deterrence against Palestinian attacks.
+Prime Minister Benjamin Netanyahu's government, the most right-wing in Israel's history, came under criticism for its failure to halt a surge in violence and for sending what some saw as mixed messages.
+As Netanyahu appealed for calm, a member of his ruling coalition praised the rampage as deterrence against Palestinian attacks.

+The Israeli army also came under criticism for its failure to move quickly to stop the rioting, the worst such violence in decades.

+"The government needs to decide what it is," veteran columnist Nahum Barnea wrote in the Yediot Ahronot newspaper.
+"Is it resolved to enforce law and order on Arabs and Jews alike?
+Or is it a fig leaf for the hilltop youth, who do as they please in the territories?
+That same question also applies to the army, which has thus far failed to deal effectively with either Palestinian terrorism or Jewish terrorism."

 The events also underscored the limitations of the traditional U.S. approach to the long-running Israeli-Palestinian conflict: Washington has been trying to prevent escalation while staying away from the politically costly task of pushing for a resolution of the core disputes.